-- 2.2.1 The activities shall not extend beyond the site, being the land shown edged in green and the discharge shall be made at the point marked on the site plan attached to the permit. - 2.2.2 The discharge shall not be made in ponds or lakes or freshwater within: - (a) 500 metres upstream from the nearest boundary of a designated shellfish water, European Site, Site of Special Scientific Interest (SSSI), Local Nature Reserve or any body of water identified as containing a Protected Species - (b) 100 metres from a Local Wildlife site.
-For a site in tidal water '500 metres upstream' shall mean within

-500 metres by the shortest distance over water in any direction from the nearest boundary of the site.
-Only European Sites, Sites of Special Scientific Interest (SSSI), , Local Nature Reserves and Local Wildlife sites that are water-based and linked to the receiving water downstream of the discharge point are included in this rule;
+- 2.2.1 The activities shall not extend beyond the site, being the land shown edged in green and the discharge shall be made at the point marked on the site plan attached to the permit. - 2.2.2 The discharge shall not be made into ponds or lakes or freshwater within: - a.
+1 kilometre upstream from the nearest boundary of an identified bathing water, a designated shellfish water, European Site, Site of Special Scientific Interest (SSSI, Local Nature Reserve or any body of water identified as containing a Protected Species; - b.
+100 metres from a Local Wildlife site.
+For a site in tidal water, '1 kilometre upstream' shall mean within 1 kilometre by the shortest distance over water in any direction from the nearest boundary of any of these sites.
+Only European Sites, Sites of Special Scientific Interest (SSSI), Local Nature Reserves and Local Wildlife sites that are water-based and linked to the receiving water downstream of the discharge point are included in this rule.